pallets/click/docs/complex.rst

 The Root Command
 ````````````````

-At the toplevel we need a group that can hold all our commands.
+At the top level we need a group that can hold all our commands.
 In this
 case we use the basic :func:`click.group` which allows us to register
 other click commands below it.